Turkmen Assassination Mastermind Detained

 ASHGABAT, Turkmenistan (AP) _ Turkmen President Saparmurat Niyazov said Thursday that the alleged mastermind of an assassination attempt against him had been detained.

-Three other exiled opposition figures have also been implicated, and dozens of their alleged accomplices have been detained in a crackdown that has provoked criticism of the U.S. government and human rights organizations.
+Three other exiled opposition figures have also been accused, and dozens of their alleged accomplices have been detained in a crackdown that has brought criticism from the U.S. government and human rights organizations.

-Turkmen authorities say Shikhmuradov entered Turkmenistan from Uzbekistan on the day before the attack.
-They accuse the Uzbek ambassador to Turkmenistan, Abdurashid Kadyrov, of helping Shikhmuradov sneak across the border.
-They say the ambassador also allowed Shikhmuradov to hide at his diplomatic residence following the assassination attempt.
+Turkmen authorities say Shikhmuradov entered Turkmenistan from Uzbekistan a day before the attack with help from the Uzbek ambassador to Turkmenistan, Abdurashid Kadyrov.
+Officials also accuse Kadyrov of helping hide Shikhmuradov after the attack.
 On Saturday, the ambassador was expelled from Turkmenistan.

-Uzbek authorities have denied helping Shikhmuradov cross the border and protested Turkmen police raids last week on the ambassador's residence and the homes of other embassy staff.
+Uzbek authorities have denied helping Shikhmuradov and protested Turkmen police raids last week on the ambassador’s residence and the homes of other embassy staff.